Automattic/jetpack/docs/development-environment.md

 We strongly recommend that you install tools to review your code in your IDE.
 It will make it easier for you to notice any missing documentation or coding standards you should respect.
 Most IDEs display warnings and notices inside the editor, making it even easier.

 - You can find [Code Sniffer rules for WordPress Coding Standards](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards#installation) here.
 Once you've installed these rulesets, you can [follow the instructions here](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards#how-to-use) to configure your IDE.
 - For JavaScript, we recommend installing ESLint.
 Most IDEs come with an ESLint plugin that you can use.
-Jetpack includes a `.eslintrc` file that defines our coding standards.
+Jetpack includes a `.eslintrc.js` file that defines our coding standards.

 ### Linting Jetpack's PHP